claceio/docs/content/_index.md

 </div>

 <h2>What is Clace?</h2>
 Clace is an Apache-2.0 licensed project building a platform to easily develop and deploy self-hosted web applications.
-Clace securely runs multiple <a href="https://hypermedia.systems/hypermedia-reintroduction/">Hypermedia driven</a> web applications on a single Clace server installation, providing a GitOps approach for changes.
+Clace securely runs multiple <a href="https://hypermedia.systems/hypermedia-reintroduction/">Hypermedia driven</a> web applications on a single Clace server installation.
+Clace combines functionality usually provided by multiple services: web server (domain/path based routing, TLS certs, static file serving), application server (API handling, backend and frontend logic) and deployment infrastructure (isolation across apps, versioning and staged deployments, gitops deployment).
+For web application development, Clace provides all of that functionality in a single lightweight binary.

 <br>
-<h2>Who is it for?</h2>
+<h2>What can it do?</h2>
 <p>
-Clace can be used to easily develop and deploy hypermedia driven web applications.
-Clace can run web apps on personal machines and also host applications for access over the public internet.
+Clace can be used to easily develop and deploy hypermedia driven web applications which are secure and portable.
+Clace can run web apps for personal use and also host applications for access over the public internet.
 Clace can be used by teams to host internal applications.
-Clace supports building a hypermedia driven interface for an existing JSON API, a backend-for-frontend type pattern.
+Clace supports building a hypermedia driven web interface for an existing API's, a backend-for-frontend type pattern.
 Developing a web UI for command line applications is another use-case.
 CRUD applications and applications which glue together backend APIs are good candidates for Clace apps.
 <br>

 <h2>How does it work?</h2>
 Clace and its plugins are implemented in go.
 User applications are developed and configured in <a href="https://github.com/google/starlark-go">Starlark</a>, which uses a python inspired syntax.
 Users of Clace write only Starlark and HTML templates.
 The backend code runs in a security sandbox and access to plugins need to be explicitly permitted.
-The API routes are defined to be Hypermedia first, using templates partials to drive the UI interactions. <a href="https://htmx.org/">HTMX</a> is used for server interactions from the UI.
+The API routes are defined to be Hypermedia first, using template partials to drive the UI interactions. <a href="https://htmx.org/">HTMX</a> is used for server interactions from the UI.

 There are no Python or Javascript dependencies to install, no containers to create, no yaml files to manage.
 Application updates are done with a gitops workflow, with no-build step.
-Staging and preview environments are available for all apps.
-Clace integrates with TailwindCSS/DaisyUI for styling and has <a href="https://esbuild.github.io/">esbuild</a> built-in for <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules">ESM</a> support.
+Staging and preview environments are available for apps.
+Clace integrates with TailwindCSS/DaisyUI for UI styling and has <a href="https://esbuild.github.io/">esbuild</a> built-in for <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules">ESM</a> support.
 Data persistence to sqlite is supported using a document store interface.
-Clace manages request routing and SSL certificates creation and renewal, so a separate web server is not required.
+Clace manages request routing and TLS certificates creation and renewal, so a separate web server is not required.

 <h2>Installation</h2>
 To install, start the service and create an app on <b>Linux or OSX</b>, run: